-The property hosts two key target areas: the historic Rockland Mine and Rockland East.
+The property hosts two key target areas, both newly drill-permitted: the historic Rockland Mine area (also known as "Keane") on the hilly west side of the property, and Rockland East encompassing mostly pediment-covered areas some 2 miles to the east.
 Five companies - BHP, Hecla, Inmet, Romarco and B2Gold - explored the property between 1987 and 2019, drilling 78 holes totaling 50,385 feet.
 Many of the holes bottomed in mineralization.